Native Daughters (curriculum guide for educators)

 Native Daughters includes healers and warriors, story

-tellers and law makers, leaders, environmentalists adn artists.
+tellers and law makers, leaders, environmentalists and artists.
 The curriculum companion includes classroom activities, resources and handouts.
 Watch the movies, listen to their stories.
 Complete interactive guide that accompanies the Native Daughters' Magazine.
-This iBook needs to be one very educator's shelf. www.education.ne.gov/nebooks/ebooks/nativedaughters.ibooks
+This iBook needs to be on every educator's shelf.
+Written by Nebraska educators.
+Visit the NDE eBooks page to download electronic book and PDF files.

 Developed from the University of Nebraska Medical Center SEPA project Role Models in Your Community poster sets.
 Native American role models from the United States include environmentalists, radiologists, nurses, doctors, teachers, dentist, agricultural managers, firefighter, astronaut, marine biologist, laboratory technicians, physicists and more.
 Read why they chose their field and the skills required.
 College of study, tribal affiliations and their home towns are all interlinked to give the reader a true journey of the role model.
 A few videos are sprinkled in to for more interaction.
 Additional pages for each profession include teaching points, suggested books and alignment to Nebraska, South Dakota and American Indian standards.
-Projected release date is February 2014 and will be available on our website.
+Soon to be posted on the department's ebook page.

 During the summer of 2013, eight Omaha Public Schools teachers each produced an iBook on a topic of Omaha and Nebraska history as it relates to African American history.
 The four 3rd grade books are: Then and Now: A Look at People in Your Neighborhood; Our City, Our Culture; Civil Rights: Standing Up for What’s Right to Make a Difference; and The Great Migration: Wherever People Move, Home Is Where the Heart Is.
-The four 4th grade books are Legends of the Name: Buffalo Soldiers in Nebraska; African American Pioneers; Notable Nebraskans; and WWII: Double Victory. http://www.education.ne.gov/nebooks/ebook_library.html
+The four 4th grade books are Legends of the Name: Buffalo Soldiers in Nebraska; African American Pioneers; Notable Nebraskans; and WWII: Double Victory.
+Visit the NDE eBooks page to download electronic book and PDF files.